ericcornelissen/svgo-action/CONTRIBUTING.md

 ### End-to-End Tests

-The end-to-end tests can be found in the `test-e2e` job in the GitHub Actions workflow `push-checks.yml`.
-The end-to-end test run on the files found in `test/end-to-end`.
+The end-to-end tests are defined in the `test-e2e` job in the GitHub Actions workflow file `push-checks.yml`.
+The test operate with and on the fixtures found in `test/end-to-end`.
+During end-to-end testing, the Action is run as if it was triggered by a `schedule` event.

 The end-to-end tests verify three things:

 1. That the source code (in `src/`, not `lib/`) can be run as an Action,
 1. That the Action outputs are correct, and